HashCatz/anime-info-provider-for-pc/README.md

 # 😍Anime Info Provider For PC👻
-This Is a Anime,Manga info and airing dates of anime provider for linux and windows which use anilist.co API and wrote using python 3.09
+This Is a Anime,Manga info,Character Info and airing dates of anime provider for linux and windows which use anilist.co API and wrote using python 3.09

 <img align="justify" src="https://wallpapercave.com/dwp1x/wp4304758.png">
 <p align="center">